 The two busts are placed at the opposite corners of the gallery as if to highlight the rivalry between Algardi and Bernini.
 Olimpia Maidalchini was sixty when Algardi made her portrait which is unflattering (but the face has a classical nobility).
 The sculptor showed his extreme technical skill in the widow hood which surrounds the head.
 It was a way to distance himself from Bernini who was known for his rapidity of execution and would not have spent so much time on a single statue.

-Bernini enjoyed a close relationship with Pope Urban VIII, much less with Pope Innocent X, his successor, who chose to be portrayed by Algardi in a large bronze statue (it opens in another window), now in Sala degli Orazi at Palazzo dei Conservatori.
+Bernini enjoyed a close relationship with Pope Urban VIII, much less with Pope Innocent X, his successor, who chose to be portrayed by Algardi in a a large bronze statue, now in Sala degli Orazi at Palazzo dei Conservatori.
 A bust by Bernini however was a "must" for an important person of his time and Pope Innocent X decided he would have one.
-In that shown above he is portrayed as a hero, rather than as a pope and he definitely does not show his 75 years (you may wish to see the busts of Cardinal Richelieu and of Pope Urban VIII by Bernini - they open in another window).
+In that shown above he is portrayed as a hero, rather than as a pope and he definitely does not show his 75 years (you may wish to see the busts of Cardinal Richelieu and of Pope Urban VIII by Bernini).

 Sarcophagus with a relief depicting the myth of Selene, a lunar goddess, and Endymion, a handsome shepherd (IIIrd century AD); see a similar one at Musei Capitolini

 Endymion was lying asleep in a cave one still night when Selene first saw him, lay down by his side, and gently kissed his closed eyes.
 Afterwards he fell into a dreamless sleep, because Selene found that she preferred gently kissing him to being the object of his too fertile passion.
 He has never grown a day older, and preserves the bloom of youth on his cheeks.
 From Robert Graves - The Greek Myths.